 Compared to https://sinta.kemdikbud.go.id/journals, this component has been simplified to focus on accessibility and contribution rather than formality.
-This design choice aims to lower barriers for teachers who want to share their work.
+This design choice aims to lower barriers for teachers seeking to share their work.
 To foster an empowered teacher community, the forum feature incorporates best practices from quora.com.
-Additionally, the developed forum emphasizes local relevance by including contributor highlights and topic filters, which aim to support meaningful professional discussions.
+Additionally, the newly designed forum emphasizes local relevance by including contributor highlights and topic filters, supporting more meaningful professional discussions.

 The TPD program includes features such as courses, certifications, quizzes, and tasks that incorporate elements from various platforms like coursera.org, kelas.work, and kahoot.com.
-Although inspired by these references, the final design emphasizes visual simplicity and a modular structure, enabling personalized learning paths that are easily accessible across different devices.
-By aligning these features with genuine user feedback and thoughtfully adapting industry standards, the platform provides a more contextual and purpose-driven solution for the professional development of teachers in Indonesia.
+Although inspired by these references, the final design emphasizes visual simplicity and a modular structure, enabling personalized learning paths that are easily accessible across multiple devices.
+By aligning these features with genuine user feedback and carefully adapting established industry practices, the platform provides a more contextual and purpose-driven solution for the professional development of teachers in Indonesia.

 Figure 2 shows the use case diagram as a follow-up.
 User needs must be aligned with technical requirements (Subhiyakto & Astuti, 2023).
 The team then creates a user story and product backlog document.
-User stories are used so that the development team can find out the user's point of view in using a system that will be developed, this can make the development team more aware of what users need when accessing the product.
-Table $\boldsymbol{5}$ shows the user story.
+User stories are used so that the development team can understand the user's perspectives in using a system that will be developed, this can make the development team more aware of what users need when accessing the product.
+Table 5 shows the user story.
 In addition, the product backlog aims to assess the priority features in the project.
-This is important when the project has a short deadline, later, high priority features will be built and released first.
-High priority features include the following pages: landing page; news; add news; news details; login and register; user dashboard; training data; training registration form; training payment; training (e-learning); certificate claim; submission of Work; Work upload form; Work data; forum; forum details; journal data; journal data; Work dashboard; user account registration approval; work registration approval; journal data; upload and update journal data; upload, update, detail, delete training data; CRUD training material data; CRUD news data; CRUD all data.
+This is important when the project has a short deadline: in such cases, high-priority features are built and released first.
+High priority features include the following pages: landing page; news; add news; news details; login and register; user dashboard; training data; training registration form; training payment; training (elearning); certificate claim; submission of Work; Work upload form; Work data; forum; forum details; journal data; journal data; Work dashboard; user account registration approval; work registration approval; journal data; upload and update journal data; upload, update, detail, delete training data; CRUD training material data; CRUD news data; CRUD all data.
 Mid-priority features include About us; News update; and Forgot Password.
-Every product backlog is worked on based on a design sprint.
+Every product backlog item is developed through a design sprint.